18F/laptoptwo/RATIONALE.md

 The script attempts to bootstrap to [Ansible](https://www.ansible.com/) as quickly as possible.

 1. Begin by installing/updating `homebrew`.
-2. `homebrew` is used to install `python` and `git`.
+2. `homebrew` is used to install `python`, `git`, and `ansible`.
-3. The `bash` script then creates a `pip` environment (effectively) in `/tmp`.
-4. This temporary/local `pip` is used to bootstrap a temporary `python3` virtual environment.
-5.  `ansible` is installed into the venv.
-6. This repository is checked out using `ansible-pull`.
+3. This repository is checked out using `ansible-pull`.
-7. The playbook `playbook.yaml` is executed using `ansible`.
+4. The playbook `playbook.yaml` is executed using `ansible`.

 Once `ansible` is installed, idempotent management of packages can commence.
 With every run, this repository is checked out, meaning the playbook being executed is always the most up-to-date.

+Because some setup actions are destructive (e.g. installing software, updating rules for checking commits), this is not truly an "idempotent" process.

 ## Assumptions

 The bootstrap script assumes the only thing on the machine is `bash`.

-At no point is `pip`, `homebrew`, `git`, `python`, or `ansible` assumed to be present.
-This means that with every run, we are guaranteed to have these tools available.
+At no point is `homebrew`, `git`, `python`, or `ansible` assumed to be present.
+This means that with every run, we are guaranteed to have these tools available, because the script either checks for them or (if not present) installs them.

 ## Principles

 - Do as little work in `bash` as possible.
-- Achieve idempotency using tools designed for purpose.
+- Aspire to idempotency using tools designed for purpose.

 ## Vision